jjn1056/Patterns-UndefObject/README.md

 __Note:__ Please be aware that the undefined object pattern is not a cure-all and in fact can have some significant issues, among the being the fact that it can lead to difficult to debug typos and similar bugs.
-Think of its downsides as being similar to how Perl autovivifies Hashs, expect possible worse!
-In particular this problem can manifest when deeping chaining methods (something you might wish to avoid in most cases anyway).
+Think of its downsides as being similar to how Perl autovivifies Hashs, expect possibly worse!
+In particular this problem can manifest when deeply chaining methods (something you might wish to avoid in most cases anyway).

 # METHODS